 Time trends could be specified using a variety of models, however, we started with time series models (Hamilton, 1994; Hershberger, Molenaar, & Corneal, 1996).
 In the L-HRM, the latent traits are modeled within an autoregressive time series model of order 1 (AR[1]) and an overall growth trend that can take on any shape, including linear, logistic, cubic, etc. The AR(1) component accounts for the autocorrelation between time points and the trend accounts for an overall shift in the population of examinees.

 Suppose a longitudinal rating design to be analyzed with the HRM has M time points with ideal and observed ratings at time m nested within each , where is the trait for examinee i at time point .
-Now, instead of assuming some normal distribution for the traits, we model them using a longitudinal model, which is part trend and part autoregressive time series model of order 1, meaning that each time point is modeled using information only from the most previous time point.
-The other levels are the same but now we have a set of ideal ratings and observed ratings at each timepoint m.
+Now, instead of assuming a fixed normal distribution for the traits, we model them using a longitudinal model, which is part trend and part autoregressive time series model of order 1, meaning that each time point is modeled using information only from the previous time point.
+The other levels of the model are the same but now we have a set of ideal ratings and observed ratings at each timepoint m.
 Item parameters and rater parameters remain the same over time.